Download the Fact Sheet (Updated 2015)

-Immigrants are integral to Georgia’s economy as workers.
+Immigrants are integral to Georgia’s economy as workers and taxpayers.

-- Unauthorized immigrants comprised 7% of the state’s workforce (or 325,000 workers) in 2010 , according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 7% of Georgia’s workforce in 2012 (or 325,000 workers), according to a report by the Pew Research Center.

 - If all unauthorized immigrants were removed from Georgia, the state would lose $21.3 billion in economic activity, $9.5 billion in gross state product, and approximately 132,460 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .